Inflation (2025): Models

 These early models of inflation assumed initial conditions enforced by thermal equilibrium in the early Universe.
-However, this assumption was questionable: indeed, it was not made in the model of~\cite{Starobinsky:1980te}, in which a higher-order gravitational curvature term was assumed to arise from quantum corrections, and the assumption of initial thermal equilibrium was jettisoned in the `chaotic' inflationary model of~\cite{Linde:1983gd}.
-These are the inspirations for much recent inflationary model building, so we now discuss them in more detail, before reviewing contemporary models.
+However, this assumption was questionable: indeed, it was not made in the model of Ref.~\cite{Starobinsky:1980te}, in which a higher-order gravitational curvature term was assumed to arise from quantum corrections, and the assumption of initial thermal equilibrium was jettisoned in the `chaotic' inflationary model of Ref.~\cite{Linde:1983gd}.
+These have been the inspirations for much recent inflationary model building, so we now discuss them in more detail, before reviewing contemporary models.

-In this section we will work in natural units where we set the reduced Planck mass to unity, i.e., $8\pi/M_P^2=1$.
+In this section we will work in natural units where we set the reduced Planck mass to unity, {\textit{i.e.}}, $8\pi/M_{\rm P}^2=1$.
 All masses are thus relative to the reduced Planck scale.